 Residents had access to a multi-disciplinary team (MDT) to help in their assessments including assessments of restrictive practices.
 The MDT included the physiotherapist, occupational therapist and general practitioner who were regularly available to residents along with extensive other services such as a speech and language therapist.
-A physiotherapist and speech and language were seen working onsite on the day of inspection.

-There were regular resident meetings in the centre to discuss relevant issues for the residents.
+There were regular residents' meetings in the centre to discuss relevant issues for the residents.
 Residents' concerns were followed up and actions taken.
 The staff team met every morning, with records of these meetings kept in a weekly sheet to inform all staff of the current residents' needs.

 Consent was sought from the residents for the use or restrictive practices and evidence of this was available in residents' care plans.
-Documentation was also in plan to review the restrictive practices in place on a daily basis.
+Documentation was also in place to review the restrictive practices in place on a daily basis.